Multi-Horizon Representations with Hierarchical Forward Models for Reinforcement Learning: Experiments

 \subsection{Experimental Setup}

-\textbf{Baselines.} We use DrQ~\citep{drq}, CURL~\citep{curl}, and PI-SAC~\citep{pisac} as our baselines.
+\textbf{Baselines.} We use DrQ~\citep{drq}, CURL~\citep{curl}, PI-SAC~\citep{pisac}, DBC~\citep{dbc} and DreamerV2~\cite{dreamerv2} as baselines.
 DrQ regularizes Q-value learning by averaging temporal difference targets across several augmentations of the same images.
 CURL uses a contrastive loss similar to CPC~\citep{cpc} to learn image embeddings.
 PI-SAC uses a Conditional Entropy Bottleneck~\citep{ceb} auxiliary loss with both a forward and backward model to learn a representation of observations that capture the environment's transition dynamics.
-All methods use SAC~\citep{sac-original, sac-2nd} as the base RL algorithm and we use the same encoder, critic, and actor architectures for each agent type to ensure a fair comparison.
+DBC uses a bisimulation metric and a probabilisitc forward model to learn representations invariant to task-irrelevant features.
+DreamerV2 is a model-based method that performs planning in a discrete latent space All model-free methods use SAC~\citep{sac-original, sac-2nd} as the base RL algorithm, while DreamerV2 leverages an on-policy actor-critic method with a $\lambda$-target critic~\citep{gae}.
+All methods use the same encoder, critic, and actor architectures to ensure a fair comparison.
 Additionally, each method uses the same image augmentation.
-See \Cref{app:hypers} for SAC and HKSL hyperparameters.
+See \Cref{app:hypers} for hyperparameter settings.

 \textbf{Environments.} We use six continuous-control environments provided by MuJoCo~\citep{mujoco} via the DMControl suite~\citep{dmcontrol-paper,dmcontrol-software}, a popular set of environments for testing robotic control algorithms.
 Each of the six environments uses episodes of length 1k environment steps and a set number of action repeats that controls the number of times the environment is stepped forward with a given action.
-See \Cref{app:envs} for further information on the environments.

-We use five variations of each environment for a total of 30 tasks.
+We use five variations of each DMControl environment for a total of 30 tasks.
 Four of the variations use distractors provided by the Distracting Control Suite API~\citep{dcs}, and the fifth variation uses no distractors.
-We use the ``color" and ``camera" distractors on both the ``easy" and ``medium" difficulty settings.
+We use the \enquote{color} and \enquote{camera} distractors on both the \enquote{easy} and \enquote{medium} difficulty settings.
 The color distractor changes the color of the agent's pixels on each environment step, and the camera distractor moves the camera in 3D space each environment step.
-The difficulty setting controls the range of color values and the magnitude of camera movement in each task\footnote[2]{Refer to~\citep{dcs} for details.}.
+The difficulty setting controls the range of color values and the magnitude of camera movement in each task\footnote{Refer to~\citep{dcs} for details.}.